 The lab experiences of the course will vary.
 Some lab meetings will consist of replicating (as closely as possible) classic studies that have been done in the field of Motor Learning and Performance.
 Other lab meetings will consist of conducting new experiments to test theories presented in the textbook.
-Lastly, another goal of this course is to expose students to APA Style writing.
-Consequently, the remaining lab meetings will focus on the acquisition of APA Style writing techniques.
-Lab reports must be written in APA Style, and students will also gain experience citing sources in APA Style.

-Course Tentative Schedule:
+Course Lecture Tentative Schedule: